Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios.md

     Amplitude.instance().enableCoppaControl()
     ```

-### Advertising ID
+### Advertiser ID

 Advertiser ID (also referred to as IDFA) is a unique identifier provided by the iOS and Google Play stores.
 As it's unique to every person and not just their devices, it's useful for mobile attribution.
  [Mobile attribution](https://www.adjust.com/blog/mobile-ad-attribution-introduction-for-beginners/) is the attribution of an installation of a mobile app to its original source (such as ad campaign, app store search).
  Mobile apps need permission to ask for IDFA, and apps targeted to children can't track at all.
-Consider IDFV, device id, or an email login system as alternatives when IDFA isn't available.
+Consider IDFV, device ID, or an email login system as alternatives when IDFA isn't available.

 === "Objective-C"